Skip to main content

 FS & TB Student Awards

 The 2017 SAF National Convention in Albuquerque, New Mexico, will explore how we can transform the way we approach forestry by integrating a social-ecological perspective to research, education, and management and by adapting forestry to a rapidly urbanizing, globalizing, and diversifying environment.

 Plenary sessions will explore: integration as a multi-faceted concept in the context of forest science, policy, management, and professional education; how foresters and natural resources managers will adapt and evolve to remain a relevant part of the modern world, by connecting forestry with urban and global environments and the goods and services that come from working forests; challenging methodologies that can be tried and true and dear to our hearts, yet obsolete in the culture of today and tomorrow confronting realities that hold us back; and enlightening the possibilities that can serve us now and transform forestry into the future.

-Scientific and technical session presentations and posters are invited for the following tracks:
+are invited for the following tracks: